mirage/qubes-mirage-skeleton/README.md

 It acts as a qrexec agent, receiving commands sent from dom0.
 It uses the [mirage-qubes][] library to implement the Qubes protocols.

+The example code queries QubesDB to get the network configuration, resolves "google.com" using its network VM's DNS service and then fetches "http://google.com".
+It also responds provides a qrexec command, which can be invoked from dom0 (or other domains, if you allow it).

 To build (ensure you have mirage 2.9.0 or later):

     $ opam install mirage